The Elderly Novice Virtual Organist

 - No Touch Dynamics

 - The degree of force applied to a key on the organ makes no difference to how loud the sound is (therefore, only the minimum force necessary should be applied).
 On the piano, variations in touch can produce a wide range of dynamics, from pianissimo to fortissimo, with corresponding changes in timbre (fortissimo notes are higher in harmonics).

 - No Sustaining Pedal

 - The sound from the organ always ends abruptly when the key/pedal is released (there may of course be reverberation, which can last for several seconds).
 On the piano, the sustaining pedal can be used to sustain notes whose keys are no longer held down.

 - Indefinite Sustain

 - The volume of a note played on the organ remains constant while the key/pedal is depressed (thus notes can be sustained indefinitely).
 On the piano, the sound always decays (rapidly for a note struck fortissimo, more slowly in pianissimo).

 The third point is essentially beneficial, and enables the long held notes characteristic of organ music.
 The first two points are limitations that require changes in technique.

 Also, organs with mechanical action require a different touch than those with electrical action:

 - With electrical action, the organist has no control over how the pipes speak.
-The key action is light.
+The key action is light and the resistance is (essentially) uniform thoughout the depth of travel.

 - With mechanical action, the chiff can be controlled by varying the force applied to the key.
-The key action in some cases may be heavy or very heavy.
+The key action in some cases may be heavy or very heavy (there is an initial resistance to overcome the wind pressure, and the resistance is then lighter).

 1.2 Dealing with Fixed Dynamics

 This section deals with dynamic changes that can be applied by touch (articulation), rather than longer-term changes in volume (which can be achieved by Registration and Expression Pedals).

 1.2.1 Emulation of Dynamic Emphases